Hofls/useful-info/cookbooks/algorithms.md

     * Hash function converts current_input to array index (hash code)
     * Using index, jumps to array element in constant time (element_size * index = position_in_memory)
     * Because of collisions, element has list of {value, original_input}, pick value of object where (original_input == current_input)
+* `Breadth-first search`:
+    * Go to the node, save all child nodes in todo list.
+Visit each node from list, while filling next todo list
+* `Dijkstra's algorithm`:
+    * Visit node, check neighbours cost, if its lower - update their weights.
+Go to a next unvisited node
+    * After assigning weights, to find the cheapest path from A to Z - move backwards from Z, picking nodes with the lowest weight
+    * Explanation - only save lowest cost, do not visit same node more than once